 First, you have to understand that the rates of alcohol relapse are similar to what they are for other chronic physiological disorders like diabetes, asthma, and hypertension.
 You have to continue taking your medications for these disorders and maintain a certain lifestyle.
 Likewise, sobriety is a lifelong journey.
 It is not a destination where, after you reach, you can put your feet up, relax, and take it easy.

-A stint at a treatment center prepares you physically and psychologically for the journey.
+A stint at a rehabilitation center for alcoholics prepares you physically and psychologically for the journey.

 Myth 2: Relapse is inevitable after abstinence because the triggers are everywhere.